ruproshanjha/DSA-using-C/Implementation of Queue.md

 ## Author

-Created by [Your Name].
+Created by Rup Roshan Jha.
 Feel free to reach out with any questions or feedback!
 ```

 You can customize the `README.md` further by adding additional sections such as "Challenges Faced," "Future Improvements," or "References," depending on your needs.